 Angioplasty and stent, now more commonly referred to as percutaneous coronary intervention (PCI), involves inserting a catheter (a thin flexible tube) with a balloon and stent on the end.
 The catheter is usually inserted into a blood vessel in your arm or leg and guided up to where a coronary artery is narrowed by plague.
 Once in place, the balloon inflates to open the artery, the stent (mesh tubing) is left in the artery to keep it open, and the catheter is removed.
 PCI helps to improve blood flow to the heart.

 Pacemakers are implanted when abnormal heart rhythms have not responded to medication.
 Pacemakers are computerized devices that generate electrical impulses and send them to the heart muscle through "leads" (wires).
-For most people, the leads are attached to the inside lining of the heart via a thin catheter and the pacemaker is inserted just under the skin of your chest or stomach.
+For most people, the leads are attached to the inside lining of the heart via a thin catheter and the pacemaker is inserted just under the skin of your chest or abdomen.
 Some people have the leads attached directly on the surface of the heart through a surgical incision.

 Implantable cardioverter defibrillators (ICDs) are similar to pacemakers but are used to control dangerously slow or fast heart rates that can lead to sudden death or cardiac arrest.
 ICDs monitor how the heart is beating and deliver electrical impulses when needed to stop an abnormal heart rhythm.
 ICDs have leads and a computerized device and can be implanted through a vein or surgically.